Mentored Research Opportunities

 Minimum Qualifications: The candidate is expected to have commitment to work on the project and to have background in religious studies.

-Preferred Qualifications: Preference is given to a candidate who is familiar with methods in religious studies, with a good command in finding books and peer-reviewed journals, and with writing synopses.
-The candidate is expected to have read (1) Christoph Günther’s Entrepreneurs of Identity, and (2) Diego Gambetta and Steffen Hertog’s Engineers of Jihad: The Curious Connection between Violent Extremism and Education.
+Preferred Qualifications: Preference is given to a candidate who is familiar with methods in religious studies, with a good command in finding books and peer-reviewed journals, and with writing synopsis.
+The candidate is expected to have read (1) Christoph Günther’s Entrepreneurs of Identity, and (2) Max Weber’s The Protestant Ethic and the Spirit of Capitalism.

 Mentor: Etin Anwar